datacamp/shellwhat_ext/README.md

 Its syntax is:

 ```
-def test_cmdline(pattern, redirection=None, msg='Error')
+def test_cmdline(pattern, redirect=None, msg='Error')
 ```

-where `pattern` is a pattern that the command line has to match, `redirection` optionally specifies that redirection to a file is present, and `msg` is the error message if the match fails.
+where `pattern` is a pattern that the command line has to match, `redirect` optionally specifies that redirection to a file is present, and `msg` is the error message if the match fails.
 For example: